prowler-cloud/prowler/.github/ISSUE_TEMPLATE/bug_report.md

 **How to reproduce it**
 Steps to reproduce the behavior:
 1. What command are you running?
+2. Cloud provider you are launching
-2. Environment you have, like single account, multi-account, organizations, etc.
+3. Environment you have like single account, multi-account, organizations, multi or single subsctiption, etc.
-3. See error
+4. See error

 **Expected behavior**